onaio/valigetta/docs/decrypt_submission.md

 Decrypts an encrypted ODK submission, including the submission XML and any associated media files.

 All encrypted files referenced in the submission manifest must be provided.
-If any required file is missing, an `valigetta.exceptions.InvalidSubmissionException.InvalidSubmissionException` will be raised.
+If any required file is missing, an `valigetta.exceptions.InvalidSubmissionException` will be raised.

 ## Request